adamfoneil/Excel2SqlServer.Library/README.md

  (Stream stream)

 ## Inline Lookup Feature
-Use the [InlineLookup](https://github.com/adamfoneil/Excel2SqlServer.Library/blob/master/Excel2SqlServer.Library/InlineLookup.cs) class to convert string values to corresponding key values.
+Use the [InlineLookup\<T\>](https://github.com/adamfoneil/Excel2SqlServer.Library/blob/master/Excel2SqlServer.Library/InlineLookup.cs) class to convert string values to corresponding key values.
+The `T` generic argument indicates the type of keys being used.
+Currently `int` is the only type supported.
 For users who need to upload spreadsheets with key values, allowing them to use text values instead of numeric keys can make an upload process easier.

 - See the integration [test](https://github.com/adamfoneil/Excel2SqlServer.Library/blob/master/Testing/LoadTests.cs#L105) showing this in use along with the sample [Excel file](https://github.com/adamfoneil/Excel2SqlServer.Library/blob/master/Testing/Resources/inline-lookup.xlsx) it uses.